Inference of maximum parsimony phylogenetic trees with model-based classical and quantum methods: Results

 To solve the maximum parsimony phylogenetic tree problem using quantum algorithms, the combinatorial optimization model is mapped to a physical system.
 The model is treated as a Hamiltonian operator, where the optimal solution corresponds to the ground state of Hamiltonian \cite{mcclean2016theory}.

 We employ two prominent algorithms designed to find this ground state: the Quantum Approximate Optimization Algorithm (QAOA) \cite{farhi2014quantum} and the Variational Quantum Eigensolver (VQE) \cite{peruzzo2014variational}.
 To benchmark their performance, we compare their results against the exact ground state energy, which is pre-calculated via classical diagonalization.
 This diagonalization provides the globally optimal score for each problem, serving as a definitive target for our quantum algorithms.
 All simulations are conducted within the Qiskit \cite{qiskit2024} and PennyLane \cite{bergholm2018pennylane} platforms, using a noiseless statevector simulator and the gradient-free COBYLA optimizer for variational parameter updates.
+It must also be emphasized that all parameters are initialized randomly without prior problem-specific tuning and the utilization of statevector simulation represents an idealized environment that excludes both shot noise and hardware noise \cite{mcclean2018barren, scriva2024challenges, ejima2025probabilistic}.

 Since the performance of VQE is highly dependent on the chosen parameterized quantum circuit \cite{tilly2022variational}.
-We employ the widely-used hardware-efficient ansatz \cite{kandala2017hardware}, which is constructed from alternating layers of single-qubit rotations and two-qubit entangling gates to suit near-term devices, as illustrated in Fig. \ref{fig:hardware_efficient_ansatz}.
+We employ the widely-used hardware-efficient ansatz (HEA) \cite{kandala2017hardware}, which is constructed from alternating layers of single-qubit rotations and two-qubit entangling gates to suit near-term devices, as illustrated in Fig. \ref{fig:hardware_efficient_ansatz}.

 The comparative performance of the VQE and QAOA algorithms is presented in Fig. \ref{fig:energy}.
 We first analyze the performance of QAOA.
 The results indicate that increasing the circuit depth allows the algorithm to converge to lower final energies.This corresponds to finding solutions with lower parsimony scores, which represent more parsimonious and biologically plausible phylogenetic tree structures.
 However, it consistently fails to reach the true ground state energy, evidently becoming trapped in local optima.
 Furthermore, increasing the circuit depth and number of parameters poses significant challenges for execution on real hardware, increasing sensitivity to noise.